sanemat/talks/20160907-how-to-be-friends-with-bundler/index.md

 gem "ecdsa"
 ```

-- add ruby to DSL, to specify version of ruby
+In Gemfile.

 - error out if the ruby version doesn't match

 ```
 $ bundle
-Your Ruby version is 2.3.1, but your Gemfile specified 2.3.0
+Your Ruby version is 2.3.1, but your Gemfile specified 2.3.0 (exit code: 0)
 ```

+You may use this with heroku app.

+### History

+Bundler v1.2.0 (Aug 30, 2012)

+- add ruby to DSL, to specify version of ruby

 ### How to be friends with bundler

 Tachikoma, bundler updating gem, or bundle update as a Service